cse264/final-project-rammn/backend/README.md

 ## Hosting (Heroku):

+1. Update requirements by typing: `pip freeze > requirements.txt`.
+2. Stage any changes to the repository to the remote heroku branch.
+3. Push staged changes to trigger heroku deploy.

 ## Database (PostgreSQL):

 For this project we used the structured query language PostgreSQL.
 Reasons for using this database model include: relational data model for powerful representaion of data relationships, transaction safe queries, and free remote database access via Heroku.